karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

         namespace: default
 ```

-* If an exception fails during processing, such as a network problem or a throttling problem, the rebalancer will keep retrying,
-and you will get following result:
+* If an abnormal failure occurs during processing, such as a network problem or a throttling issue, the WorkloadRebalancer will continue to retry and you will get the following result:

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1